nieksand/gokinesis/README.md

    batch of messages to be processed.
 3. ``Shutdown(t ShutdownType, cp *Checkpointer)`` is called at finish.
 No further calls to the RecordConsumer are made after this.
 Implementations must check the ShutdownType.
 Invoke a checkpoint if it's graceful; do NOT checkpoint if it's ZOMBIE.

 If the implementation returns an non-nil error on any of these three methods, the Golang KCL will exit immediately with a non-zero exit code.

-The Checkpointer offers both CheckpointAll() and CheckpointSeq() methods.
-The first checkpoints to the end of the most recent batch of records.
-The latter checkpoints to a specific sequence number which is exposed in the KclRecord struct.
+In the Checkpointer, CheckpointAll() marks to the end of the most recently delivered batch of records.
+CheckpointSeq() marks to a specific sequence number.

+To begin processing, instantiate the struct and pass it to kinesis.Run().

 An example of this is shown in examples/trivial/trivial.go

+**Note:** there should be only a single RecordProcessor and invocation of kinesis.Run().
+The MultiLangDaemon protocol uses stdin/stdout to communicate and does not support multiple consumers in one process.
+Instead, it spawns multiple independent processes which are each assigned a single shard.

-Note: the KCL MultiLangDaemon uses stdin and stdout to communicate with the client.
+**Note:** the KCL MultiLangDaemon uses stdin and stdout to communicate with the client.
 Any consumer output should go elsewhere (e.g. stderr or a file).

 ## Design
 The KCL MultiLangDaemon protocol restricts when checkpointing may happen.
-Accordingly, an interface approach rather than a Go channel is used for processing records.
+Accordingly, an interface and controller function rather than a Go channel is used for processing records.

 ## License